nguyenquy0710/Webhook-MockAPI/README.md

 - WebSocket support for live updates
 - Export logs to Excel for further analysis
 - Each log entry includes a ready-to-use `curl` command
-- REST endpoints documented in `static/swagger.json`
+- REST endpoints documented in `static /swagger.json`
 - Swagger UI available at `/swagger-ui` and per-user specs at `/swagger/@{username}`

 ### 🔐 User Management